nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   balance is interpreted as zero.

-* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.
+* If one of the specified `token_id`s is not defined within the FA2 contract, the entrypoint MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

-*Notice:* The `balance_of` entry point implements a *continuation-passing style (CPS) view entry point* pattern that invokes the other callback contract with the requested data.
+*Notice:* The `balance_of` entrypoint implements a *continuation-passing style (CPS) view entrypoint* pattern that invokes the other callback contract with the requested data.
 This pattern, when not used carefully, could expose the callback contract to an inconsistent state and/or manipulatable outcome (see [view patterns](https://www.notion.so/Review-of-TZIP-12-95e4b631555d49429e2efdfe0f9ffdc0#6d68e18802734f059adf3f5ba8f32a74)).
-The `balance_of` entry point should be used on the chain with the extreme caution.
+The `balance_of` entrypoint should be used on the chain with the extreme caution.

 #### Operators